 Lakeside vacations offer Happy Travelers the chance to connect with the great outdoors, enjoy tranquil days and evenings, and get their adrenaline pumping on the water.
-No matter what season you decide to retreat lakeside Pennsylvania offers countless activities for everyone to enjoy.
+No matter what season you decide to retreat lakeside, Pennsylvania offers countless activities for everyone to enjoy.
 Spring and summer call for cool drinks on the deck and breathing in nature or wafts from the grill.
-Fall and winter seasons more you’re thing?
-Brace yourself for a carnival of colors (and carnivals) and the see-your-breath nights at any one of our bounty of lakeside retreats.
+Fall and winter seasons more your thing?
+Brace yourself for a carnival of colors and the see-your-breath nights at any one of our bounty of lakeside retreats.

 1. Lake Erie

 Lake Erie is part of the Great Lakes’ Snowbelt, famous for the winter wonderland created by the lake effect.
 The sparkling waters give Erie its nickname, "Gem City," and provide unique seasonal activities year-round.
 During the warmer months, the nearby peninsula of Presque Isle State Park provides outdoor enthusiasts numerous opportunities for sailing, swimming, hiking, and biking.
 The shallow depths during the summer months make Lake Erie a popular recreational area for water sports like boating, swimming, and sports fishing.
 The cooler months offer ice fishing opportunities and an offshore fall foliage experience with “Lady Kate,” a 65-foot Great Lakes vessel that offers a 90-minute tour and an incredible view of the shoreline.